-"As a gynecologist, I focus a lot on breast and pelvic health.
-We discuss your family history, your personal health history and other factors related to your health and well-being.
-We do a pelvic exam if needed and make sure you’re up-to-date with your pap.
-It’s a great opportunity to provide education and counseling around staying healthy during all phases of life.
+"As a gynecologist, I focus a lot on breast and pelvic health," Dr. Alicandro said.
+"I will discuss a patient’s family history, personal health history and other factors related to their health and well-being.
+We do a pelvic exam if needed and make sure patients are up-to-date with their pap.
+It’s a great opportunity to provide education and counseling around staying healthy during all phases of life."

 Each Rochester Regional Health Women’s Health provider tries to emphasize the importance for all women to have knowledge of their history and their test results.
 Being an advocate for yourself and understanding why it’s important to follow up and when is one of the best prevention tools in the fight against cervical cancer.

 Our women’s health team is experienced in providing compassionate, understanding care that goes beyond just diagnosing and treating.
 We offer a full range of women’s health services to help you maintain a lifetime of good health and well-being, working as your partner to provide personalized care at every step along the way.Find a Provider Near You & Schedule Online

 Fifteen years after receiving expert care from the Golisano Restorative Neurology & Rehabilitation Center team, Stephen Lillis returned to express his gratitude face to face.